 Make Sure to Order the Lontong (Rice Cake)

+Indonesian culinary is so flavorful and exciting to eat, including satay and its sauce.
+The fresh herbs and multitude of spices used in Indonesian cooking, it truly is a huge contributing factor to make Indonesian food has good taste.
 We ordered two portions of satay (without lontong / rice cake because we’re “on a diet”, but seriously you need to order lontong it complements the whole dish) and waited around 5 mins to finally enjoy 20 satays with huge chicken chunks.
 I must say the chicken tasted so juicy and tender, plus the peanut sauce is just perfect: creamy, umami, with the right sweetness from the soy sauce, and chunky.
-Actually the recipe to make chicken satay is very simple: a mix of peanut, sweet soy sauce, shallot, garlic, chili, and candlenut, but I guess not everyone can make a chicken satay dish.
+Actually the recipe to make chicken satay is very simple: a mix of peanut, sweet soy sauce, shallot, garlic, chili, and candlenut, but I guess not everyone can make a Indonesian chicken satay/sate dish.

 Happy Sate (or Satay) hunting!